drewbharris/node-lightarray-relay/README.md

 Remote web application->node-lightarray, for sequencing the LightArray installation from a publicly-accessible web address.

+## Synchronization

+Start with a 100ms buffer from Ableton Live (negative offset of 100ms for relay)

+Relay server sends a timestamp with each frame.

+ON WEBSOCKET FRAME MESSAGE:

+    Client compares local timestamp to the timestamp in the frame. delta = frame timestamp - local timestamp
+    Set a timeout to play the frame in (100ms - delta) ms.

 ### License

 This program is free software: you can redistribute it and/or modify